rit-coms/COMS-Console/README.md

 - **Expanded Controller Support:** Increase support for various game controllers to enhance accessibility and user engagement

-- **Tauri Startup Plugin:** Integrate the Tauri startup plugin for better application startup management

-- **QuackBox Design System:** Implement a QuackBox-specific design syste, to improve user interface and experience
+- **QuackBox Design System:** Implement a QuackBox-specific design system, to improve user interface and experience

 ## Feedback

 If you have any feedback, feature requests, or comments, please reach out to us at [coms@rit.edu](mailto:coms@rit.edu).